Works Register Home Log In Authors

 What are the signs of a pure consciousness?
 Those are the immeasurable feelings: goodwill, compassion, detachment and their combined joy.

-What is proper veneration of teachers?
+What is the best veneration of teachers?

 The assembly of beings following wholesome teachers and seeking to purify their consciousness deserves veneration and support.